Jellonator/PvPConstruct/mods/status_effects/README.md

 			-- "both", use both the original and the new effect at the same time -- function(a, b), use a function and return the mode(s) to use

-	applies_to = nil -- If set to "player", this status will only affect players.
+	applies_to = "all" -- If set to "player", this status will only affect players.
 If set to "object", this status will only affect LuaEntitySAO objects.

-	on_activate(self, object) -- Function that will be called when the status effect is first applied or the player logs in.
+	on_activate(self, object) -- Function that will be called when the status -- effect is first applied or the player logs in.

-	on_deactive(self, object) -- Function that will be called when the status effect ends.
+	on_deactivate(self, object) -- Function that will be called when the status -- effect ends.

 	on_step(self, object, dtime) -- Function that will be called every frame.